 The Arabic text of the verse is divided above into its five grammatical segments by ‘//’ to examine the crucial segments for better understanding of God’s teaching in the verse:

-- The second statement states that righteous women would always accept that and they would always guard such an arrangement even in their privacy, when alone, as dictated by God.
+- The second statement states that the righteous women would always accept that what God has ordered them, even in their privacy.

 - The third statement contains certain key words as follows: